yourWaifu/sleepy-discord/README.md

 or
 [uWebSockets](https://github.com/uWebSockets/uWebSockets)

-# Develop Breach
+# Develop Branch
-For the cutting edge of Sleepy Discord, check out the develop breach.
-Please use the develop breach with caution because it may not even be able to compile or it is 100% not tested at all.
-Other then that, the breach is used for code that may not work.
-Also check to see if it's not behide the master branch, unless you want to use an older version of Sleepy Discord.
+For the cutting edge of Sleepy Discord, check out the develop branch.
+Please use the develop branch with caution because it may not even be able to compile or it is 100% not tested at all.
+Other then that, the branch is used for code that may not work.
+Also check to see if it's not behind the master branch, unless you want to use an older version of Sleepy Discord.